General

 Interview with Richard MacManus of ReadWriteWeb

-Nor will most New Zealanders know that ReadWriteWeb.com (“RWW”), at the time of this writing, is ranked the 9th most popular blog in the world.
-To put that ranking into context, in 2005, it was reported that there were over 100 million blogs in the world.
+Most New Zealanders will also not know that ReadWriteWeb.com (“RWW”) is the ninth most popular blog in the world.
+To put that ranking into context, in 2005, it was reported that there were over 100 million blogs worldwide.

-Richard’s web site fits into the Information technology space, and its readership includes high-powered movers and shakers in the technology sector, including Google and Microsoft execs.
-US visitors make up 50% of the web site traffic, with the UK hovering around 7%.
-New Zealand traffic only accounts for less than 1% of the total traffic.
-Businesses covered by the authors of RWW can have their business propelled into stardom with any favourable mention.
+Richard’s website is in the Information technology space, and its readership includes high-powered technology movers and shakers, including Google and Microsoft executives.
+US visitors make up 50% of the website traffic, with the UK hovering around 7%.
+New Zealand traffic accounts for less than 1% of the total traffic.
+Businesses covered by the authors of RWW can be propelled into stardom with any favorable mention.

-What I find the most amazing fact is that Richard is a born and bred kiwi currently living in Wellington.
+What I find most impressive is that Richard is a Kiwi and-bredbKiwiand raised in Wellington.

-There have been a few articles written by New Zealand journalists covering Richard and RWW, including the two major news sites NZHerald and Stuff However, they all focus on the standard “how can I build a blog as good as yours?” type questions which only looks at a small portion of Richard’s skill-set.
+New Zealand journalists have written a few articles covering Richard and RWW, including the two major news sites, NZ Herald and Stuff.
+However, they all focus on the standard “how can I build a blog as good as yours?” type questions, which only examine a small portion of Richard’s skill set.

-In this article, I want to focus on the wealth of information Richard has regarding starting and growing a small business.
+In this article, I want to focus on Richard’s wealth of information on starting and growing a small business.

-First in the mind of the consumer will make you the market leader
+First, the mind of the consumer will make you the market leader.

-Richard started RWW in 2003, focusing on the web technology space (latter to be known as Web 2.0 by mid-2004).
-This was when Web 2.0 was just being defined, so a limited number of people actually talked about Web 2.0.
+Richard started RWW in 2003, focusing on the web technology space, later known as Web 2.0 by mid-2004).
+This was when Web 2.0 was just being defined, so a limited number of people talked about Web 2.0.
 Richard was really blogging for himself and a few other interested people.
 Around the end of 2005 and the beginning of 2006, Web 2.0 took off, and everyone talked about it.
 RWW changed from being a blog for a niche audience into a commercial hub of all things Web 2.0.

 On reflection, Richard believes that being one of the first bloggers focusing on Web 2.0 gave him the lead in this space.
 Because RWW was first in mind for Web 2.0 commentary, he became the number one source of the material.

-If you are considering starting a business, Richard recommends that you first check to see if there are any established leaders in the market sector you want to be in.
-If there are, create your own market so you can be first in the consumer’s mindset.
+If you are considering starting a business, Richard recommends that you check to see if there are any established leaders in the market sector you want to enter.
+If there are, create your own market to be first in the consumer’s mind.

 Boot-strapping and outside investment

-Richard has not considered outside investment for RWW, and his advice for any start-up is to try and avoid any investment and retain full ownership for as long as possible.
+Richard has not considered an outside investment for RWW, and his advice for any start-up is to avoid investment and retain full ownership for as long as possible.

-One of the worst times to consider outside investment is when you first start your business – you are fresh, keen and a little scared about the future, and any offer of funds will normally have you giving up your business’s major share.
-This can be a serious mistake, as you will likely regret it later when your business is a success.
+One of the worst times to consider outside investment is when you start your business.
+You are fresh, keen, and a little scared about the future, and any offer of funds will typically require you to give up your significant share of the business.
+This can be a grave mistake, and you will likely regret it later when your business is a success.

 Having a team

-Richard, like most small business owners, started out doing everything within his business.
-However, his passion for RWW kept him going through the initial years, working 7 days a week.
+Like most small business owners, Richard started doing everything within his business.
+However, his passion for RWW kept him going through the initial years, and he worked seven days a week.

-Richard does admit, however, that he should have brought on staff sooner than he did.
+However, Richard admits that he should have brought on staff sooner than he did.

-Richard undertook a Myers-Briggs profile questionnaire in 2001 before starting RWW to understand what makes him tick.
-Then, knowing his core strengths, he employed people who could perform the business tasks that did not fit his profile.
+Richard completed a Myers-Briggs profile questionnaire in 2001 before starting RWW to understand what makes him tick.
+Knowing his core strengths, he employed people who could perform business tasks that did not fit his profile.

 He recommends getting people into your business as soon as possible to help with the tasks that are not within your core strengths.
 This enables you to focus on what you are good at, which the business should be built around.